Black Like Who?

 Growing up fast

 The show may not settle for ready-made notions of black absence or black invisibility, but clearly it has its way of cycling back to black experience.
-The run-on sentences of Adam Pendleton might pass for any number of word paintings, including those by Jenny Holzer or Christopher Wool.
+The run-on sentences of Adam Pendleton might pass for any number of word paintings, including those by Jenny Holzer or Christopher Wool—or, for that matter, Pendleton's abstraction.
 However, the message about race riots adds its own conflicting, anonymous voices, and the grammar suggests a jazz riff for art.
 Sedrick Huckaby's A Love Supreme (Fort Worth Community Arts Center, 2001–2003)Jazz also informs A Love Supreme, Sedrick E. Huckaby's trompe-l'oeil mural of colored fabric, in oil on canvas.
 It makes me think of everything from abstract painting and Sam Gilliam, the noted African American painter, to Southern rural quilting and the homeless on the streets of Manhattan.

 A connection between music and danger may recall Robinson's video in "Scratch," and Jina Valentine even calls a collection of LP sleeves Appetite for Destruction.
 Like Robinson's video, some of the best work looks to the toll of poverty and racism in destructive behavior within the black community.
 Before Dirty Harriet can get going, another woman must refuse the Lord's call to freedom.
 In an astounding video by Hank Willis Thomas, Winter in America, toy plastic figures act out a tragic playground ritual, like a West Side Story for the video-game era and with whites now above the conflict.
 Hints of violence also appear on the flesh and cotton briefs in photographs by Demetrius Oliver.